Repurposing State Resources for System's Change.

 - Imagine Art proposes a legislative pilot

 Donald's story inspired the community of Imagine Art to seek vision for the ASSLC.
-Donald lived within the State Supported Living Center system for 60 years.
+Donald lived within the State Supported Living Center system for 60 years, arriving when he was 6 years old.
 Donald's arrival woke our community to the daily reality of institutional living.